calvin-mcd/skoosk/README.md

 ## Disclaimer

-Please note that this project has *not* been tested in its final state and I am *not responsible* for any outcomes of its use.
+Please note that this project has not been tested in its final version.
+There are no guarantees of a working outcome.
+No-one involved in this project is responsible for any usage issues that may arise.
 However, feel free to edit, modify and otherwise utilise these files.

 ## License